tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

     * *collectstatic*: Link app static/public directories to STATIC_ROOT directory and then run Django's collectstatic command.
 Preprocessor and wrapper for ``manage.py collectstatic``.
     * *collectworkspaces*: Link app workspace directories to TETHYS_WORKSPACES_ROOT directory.
     * *collectall*: Convenience command for running both *collectstatic* and *collectworkspaces*.
+    * *superuser*: Create a new superuser/website admin for your Tethys Portal.

 **Optional Arguments:**